blinkist/timezone-teleporter/README.md

 # Oceans

-Take care of the privacy of your users location data!
-Oceans transforms your coordinates into a random point on the ocean while keeping the utc timezone.
+Give your users location data some more privacy!

+Oceans transforms your coordinates into random points on the ocean while keeping the utc timezone.

 Oceans is build on top of [timezone](https://github.com/panthomakos/).